Kinetic Monte Carlo

 Advancement routines

-The advancement routines for the KMCSolver
+Many advancement routines for the KMCSolver are defined internally.

 inline void